akhtarja/www.javed.dev/README.md

 This will run the application in a local development server at `localhost:3000`.
 To create an optimized production build, run `npm run build`.
 The compiled assets will be created in the `build` folder.

 This site uses the Bootstrap New Age theme located at https://github.com/BlackrockDigital/startbootstrap-new-age

+## Deploying

+Deploy the application with `npm run deploy`.
+This will deploy the optimized production build to the correct AWS S3 bucket.

+The website is served from the Cloudfront distribution.
+The cache has a TTL, which will expire on its own after enough time.
+To expedite this, set the `WWW_JAVED_DEV_CLOUDFRONT_ID` environment variable and run `npm run invalidate`.